jscrane/TinySensors/hub/README.md

 TinySensors' Hub
 ================

-A couple of programs, sensorhub and mux, to connect TinySensors to the internet.
+A couple of programs, _sensorhub_ and _mux_, to connect TinySensors to the Internet.
 Prototyped and run on a Raspberry Pi with an nrf24l01+ connected to its GPIO port, as described [here](https://github.com/jscrane/RF24-rpi).

 sensorhub
 ---------
-- must be run as root
+- must be run as root (for access to /dev/watchdog and /dev/spidev)
 - polls the RF24 device for messages from sensors
 - writes sensor readings into a MySQL database